Nachtalb/yet_another_urban_dictionary_bot/README.md

 ## Commands
 - /help, /start: show this help message.
+- /define: The same as when you send me text directly, search on Urban Dictionary for it's definition.

 ## My other bots
 Please share this bot with your friends so that I ([the magician](https://github.com/Nachtalb/) behind this project)